 Hadewych Kuiper is a Managing Director of Triodos Investment Management B.V. since 1 February 2022.
 Within the Management Board, Hadewych is responsible for Triodos Investment Management's investment activities.
-Hadewych Kuiper is a Dutch national.
+In addition, Hadewych is a member of the Board of Directors of Stichting Netherlands Advisory Board on impact investing (NAB).
+Hadewych Kuiper is a Dutch national